Fremantle Stuff > people > Norm Wrightson

-Norm Wrightson (1924-) is a hairdresser and bandleader.
+Norm Wrightson (1924-2020) was a hairdresser and bandleader.
 His band, the Norm Wrightson Orchestra, played Saturday nights at the Victoria Hall for thirty years from 1949.
-His salon at 7 William St (in the Manning Chambers building) is still a barbershop with his name on it, tho he himself retired in 1999.
+His salon at 7 William St (in the Manning Chambers building) was until April 2020 still a barbershop with his name on it, tho he himself retired in 1999.
+Norm Wrightson died Friday 14 August 2020.

 Norm Wrightson born 1924, became the third generation in the family to work as a barber.
 In 1933 the family opened a shop opposite the Town Hall in William Street and the family lived upstairs.
 After serving an apprenticeship with his father and completing four years of Army service during World War Two, Norm worked in the shop with the support of his wife, Bernice, until his retirement in 1999.
 Norm Wrightson developed great skill as a musician, playing the saxophone and clarinet.
 He started his own band and became a well-known and respected band leader, playing at numerous venues until he retired from music in 1961 to concentrate on the barber's shop.
 Bob Wrightson focussed on teaching dance and with his wife Shelda competed in international ballroom competitions with great success.
 He was involved in dances at Victoria Hall and Canterbury Court.
 Summary of a 2012 interview with NW by Heather Campbell, Fremantle Library OH/WRI.